b2renger/Introduction_A-frame/README.md

 And see the live example here : https://12aframeanimationsabasic.b2renger.repl.co/

-You can also scan the qrcode below and show it our beautiful custom markers :
+You can also scan the qrcode below and show it our good old kanji:

 <img src="qrcodes/qr-12-animation_basic.png" width="250" height="250"/>
 <img src="markers/kanji.png" width="250" height="250"/>